packagist/private-packagist-docs/docs/self-hosted/kubernetes.md

 If you are installing Private Packagist Self-Hosted into an existing Kubernetes cluster, then you can either install [Velero](https://velero.io/), and configure it as described above or create backups using your solution.

-## Configuration changes

-Making changes to the Private Packagist configuration like disabling the "Setup Mode" or changing the email settings requires a new deployment and restart several pods.
-This is so because the configuration lives in a ConfigMap and signaling pods for ConfigMap updates is a feature still in the works.
-See https://github.com/kubernetes/kubernetes/issues/22368 for more details.